 Before I begin, though, I think it’s important to say two things:

-1) I do not think the Bible condemns gay people, but even if it did, I don’t not think the American government should legislate against gay people because of it.
-A people group need not prove their blamelessness in the eyes of a single religion’s deity to receive equal protection and civil liberties from its government.
-That is the exact opposite of what America’s founding fathers — many of whom abhorred organized religion — had in mind when they formed our government.
+1) I do not think the Bible condemns gay people, but even if it did, the US government should absolutely not legislate against gay people because of it.
+A people group does not need to prove its blamelessness in the eyes of a single religion’s deity to receive equal protection and civil liberties from its government.
+That is the exact opposite of what America’s founding fathers — many of whom abhorred organized religion — had in mind when they framed our Constitution.

 2) Any person can go scavenging through the Bible, plucking out verses willy-nilly to prove whatever point they want to prove.
 Over the years, conservative Christians and their political counterparts have used the Bible to justify slavery, segregation, outlawing interracial marriage, denying women the right to vote/own property/exist as anything other than the property of their husbands, corporal punishment for children, marital rape, and on and on and on, all the way back to jailing Galileo for having the audacity to suggest the sun (rather than the earth) is the center of the universe.
 So, when people Bible-bash you, it’s important to remember that they did the same thing (literally) to the guy who wouldn’t shut up about the world not being flat.
 Sometimes religion blinds people to truths that are (again: literally) as bright as the most gigantic star in the universe.

 Basically, there are six “clobber passages” many conservative Christians use to justify their bigotry toward gay people — three in the Old Testament and three in the New Testament.
 Here’s how they shake down and where (some) Christians get it wrong.

 OLD TESTAMENT: Clobber Passage 1

 Genesis 19, the story of Sodom and Gomorrah